RenatoExpert/shuei-docs/en/admin/README.md

 5. Accept the new controller using Shuei Client.

 ## Server
+### Server as a router
+* When server receives a status reporting from controller, it broadcasts this status to all clients.
+* But when it receives a command from a client, it sends only for the right controller.
+* If a controller were disconnected from server, clients must be notified.
 ### Download and run
 Server is originally made in ruby.
 We are working on a alternative Java GUI version.